PabloEfrei/cloud-and-big-data-architectures-project/README.md

 ### Policies evaluation

-#### Question : What actions are allowed for EC2 instances and S3 objects based on this policy?
+#### Questions : What actions are allowed for EC2 instances and S3 objects based on this policy?
 What specific resources are included?

     {
       "Version": "2012-10-17",